accuknox/help/docs/use-cases/cloud-misconfigurations.md

-# Proactive Security for Public Cloud Assets
+# Misconfiguration and Drift detection for Public cloud Assets

 **Securing your most critical assets in Public Cloud**